• Skip to primary navigation

 If you are using a food processor to make your curry paste from scratch, it's better to make a bigger batch in order for the food processor to blend all the ingredients better.
 That, sometimes, results in too much paste.
 Don't worry!
 Curry paste can be frozen or kept in the fridge.

-Transfer any leftover paste into an air-tight container and keep it in the fridge up to 1 week or freeze it and save it for longer.
+Transfer any leftover paste into an air-tight container and keep it in the fridge for up to 1 week or freeze it and save it for longer.
 Next time you want to cook curry, your paste will already be made!
 We recommend using small containers so you can unfreeze the right amount for a meal and keep the rest frozen.

 Thai Green Curry with Tofu